dom-elves/settleup/README.md

 - The idea is that a "user debt" will be created for each "user" that is involved in a given "debt".
 Including the "user" and "debt" ids as relationships is so a "users" overall owe/oweds amounts can be totalled.
 Initial idea is to provide the most relevant information to the user when they log in, that being how much money they owe/are owed.
 - "original amount" is set by whoever created the "debt" that has spawned the "user debt".
 - "paid amount" is updated by the "user".
 - "cleared" works in the same way it does for a "debt", just on an individual level.
 The creator of the "debt" will be able to check off individual users.

+## Models
+- Models to be created with relationships relative to db relationships.
+Also include belongsTo relationships for OTM db relationships.
+- Factories to be created with the aim to create a seeder that can simulate data from ~100 users.

+## Controllers
+**look into best practices to do this with livewire**

 ## Process (to be fleshed out fully)
 - [ ] Install laravel breeze for basic users, auth etc.